javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set-weakmap-weakset/article.md

 - `map.has(key)` -- returns `true` if the `key` exists, `false` otherwise.
 - `map.delete(key)` -- removes the value by the key.
 - `map.clear()` -- clears the map
-- `map.size` -- is the current elements count.
+- `map.size` -- returns the current element count.

 For instance: